 So, in order the rotor to make full cycle we just need to activate the correct two MOSFETS in each of the 6 interval and that’s what ESCs are actually all about.

-How does an ESC Work (Electronic Speed Controller)
+How ESC Works (Electronic Speed Controller)

 An ESC or an Electronic Speed Controller controls the brushless motor movement or speed by activating the appropriate MOSFETs to create the rotating magnetic field so that the motor rotates.
 The higher the frequency or the quicker the ESC goes through the 6 intervals, the higher the speed of the motor will be.